pd-bass/gui-calculator/README.md

 Sign swap functionality (+/-)

-Flip UI mode for a fun interaction
+Flip UI mode for a fun interaction at all times where the answer is 5138008

 **Requirements**